NicholasRabbit/Data-Structure-and-Algorithm/Algorithms-in-C/Notes-of-Algorithms-in-C.md

 **Property 1.2:** Property 1.2 (Page 15) Fro M>N, the *quick-union algorithm* could take more than MN/2 instructions to solve a connectivity problem with M pairs of N objects.

-Why does it at least take $MN\backslash 2$ instructions?
+Why does it at least take $MN/2$ instructions?

 The worst scenario of *quick-union* is the tree is linear; it at least takes 0 and at most $N-1$ steps to find object N. Note that there are N objects and the index the Nth object is $N-1 $`id[N-1]`.

-(1.1) How can we get the Equation 1.2 ?
+(1.1) How can we get the Equation 1.2 in page 16?

 Elaboration of the equation: